International-Soil-Radiocarbon-Database/ISRaD/_pages/database.md

 htmlwidgets: TRUE
 ---
 ## Accessing ISRaD Data
-There are various options for accessing ISRaD data:
-*   The compiled database or individual ISRaD datasets can be easily loaded into R following [this tutorial](/user_manual_Aug15_2019.html).
+*   Using R, the compiled database or individual ISRaD datasets can be downloaded (in .xlsx, .csv, and .rda format) and easily loaded into an R session following [this tutorial](/user_manual_Aug15_2019.html).
 For more information see the [R package](https://international-soil-radiocarbon-database.github.io/ISRaD/rpackage/) page of this website.
-*   ISRaD is also available in .xlsx workbook and .csv formats.
-Download a zip file [here](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/raw/master/ISRaD_data_files/database/ISRaD_database_files.zip) (contents of the zip file are described in detail in the **Data Files** section below).
+*   For non-R users, ISRaD data is available in .xlsx and .csv formats.
+Download [here](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/raw/master/ISRaD_data_files/database/ISRaD_database_files.zip) (contents of the zip archive are described in detail in the **Data Files** section below).

 ## Raw versus "Extra" data
 There are two different versions of the compiled database: